Chonburi province: Tourism

 Some nine million visitors to the province were recorded in 2012, of which 6.1 million were from abroad, 2.2 million of these being Russian.

-One major tourist attraction is the Chonburi Buffalo Race (งานประเพณีวิ่งควาย), which takes place in the districts of Ban Bueng and Nong Yai.
-The animals are dressed outrageously or creatively by owners.
-Assembled in the courtyard in front of the town hall, the buffaloes partake in racing or physical fitness and fashion contests.
+The Chonburi Buffalo Race (งานประเพณีวิ่งควาย) is held in the districts of Ban Bueng and Nong Yai.
+Owners dress the animals for the occasion, and the buffaloes are assembled in the courtyard in front of the town hall for racing and for fitness and fashion contests.
 The Chonburi Buffalo Race festival started over 100 years ago.
-Usually, the races will be complemented with booths selling locally made items, stage performances, games, and beauty contests.
+The races are accompanied by booths selling local goods, stage performances, games and beauty contests.
 The annual Buffalo Race is held around the 11th lunar month, normally in October.
 It takes seven days and takes place on the field in front of the city and provincial government offices.
-The highlight of the festival is the buffalo race, which takes place on the last two days.
+The race itself is run on the last two days.
 This race is 100 m long.
 The prize for the first nose past the finish line is a trophy and some money.

 Songkran day in Bangsaen (Ko Phra Sai Wan Lai Bangsaen) is a tradition that has been held continuously for over ten years at Bang Saen Beach and Laem Thaen.
 The event takes place between April 16–17 of each year.
 The highlight of this event is a contest in which the contestants build a sand Buddha at Bangsaen Beach.
 In each Buddha sand arch is a decoration.
 The combination of the sea atmosphere and Thai decorations has helped this become one of the most popular Songkran festivals in Thailand.
 Other activities also take place, such as meriting alms to monks, bathing Buddha images, pouring water on the elders, traditional sporting events, sea boxing competitions, and oyster sheep competitions.
 Seafood and local food are often sold, along with other local products as part of One Tambon One Product (OTOP).
 Well-known artists have also given concerts at the event.